pactflow/katacoda-workshops/pactflow-ai/intro.md

 ## Ready to start?

 See the terminal on the right-hand side?
-It's currently installing NodeJS and Java which are used in this demo.
+It's currently installing NodeJS and some additional tools which are used in this demo.

 Please wait until it's finished and you get a message saying good to go!